duplxey/postgres-post/README.md

 Your frontend is now connected to the backend.
 If you visit the app in your browser you should see that the data gets loaded correctly from the backend.
 All the changes on the frontend are now reflected in the backend.

----
----
----

-#### Dockerization
+#### Dockerize

-To facilitate deployment on Back4app Containers, the initial step involves dockerizing your application.
-Dockerization is the practice of encapsulating code within a container, making it deployable across various environments.
-The recommended approach for dockerizing an application is by employing a Dockerfile.

-The Dockerfile script provides instructions for crafting a Docker container image.
-It serves as a blueprint to specify the environment, install dependencies, and execute necessary commands for building and running the application.
-Create a Dockerfile in the project root with the following specifications:
+Since Back4app Containers is a CaaS platform, your project has to be dockerized before it can be deployed.
+The recommended way of dockerizing your project is via a *Dockerfile* -- a blueprint script providing instructions to create a Docker container image.

+Create a *Dockerfile* in the project root:

 ```dockerfile
 # Dockerfile